soniacweb/potterworld/README.md

 ### Individual Character Page

-We played around with the opacity for the Bulma article backgrouns to get the desired effect.
+We played around with the opacity for the Bulma article backgrounds to get the desired modal background effect.

 <img src="https://i.imgur.com/lla76ds.png" style="400px margin: 0 auto;" />